isislovecruft/patternsinthevoid/content/pages/about.md

-Title: About the author
+Title: About
 Date: 2010-01-04 22:53
 Author: isis agora lovecruft

-My name is Isis Agora Lovecruft, and I'm in my early twenties.
+My name is Isis Agora Lovecruft.
 I do lots of things and wander the planet.

-I double majored in Theoretical Physics, and English Literature, with a specialisation in Feminist Critical Theory.
-Some day, when I'm bored with my current work and adventures, I'll continue my formal education to obtain a doctorate in Theoretical Physics and contribute towards current research on string cosmology and unified field theories.
-I'm also interested in nanoscience research, quantum computing, and -- of course -- black hole thermodynamics.
+I double majored in Theoretical Physics, and English Literature, the latter with a specialisation in Feminist Critical Theory.
+I used to say that, some day, when I'm bored with my current work and adventures, I would continue my formal education to obtain a doctorate in theoretical physics and contribute towards current research on string cosmology and unified field theories.
+The trouble with that route, as I have come to believe, is that, were I to make some discovery, it would be roughly thirty years before experimental verification, and then another ten or so before application in either some weapons system to make the powerful more powerful or in a more efficient energy system to make the rich more rich.
+Instead, I'll be doing a Ph.D. in Cryptology, likely studying post-quantum cryptography.
+At least it'll be easier to put more accurate bounds on the probability that my research goes towards evening the playing field.

 I am an anarchist!
 And when I say that, I do not simply mean that I would like to see all States destroyed, social hierarchies crumble, and state capitalism